 # SCA SBOM Exports

-> CycloneDX, SPDX, and VEX artifacts backed by the ZeroPath SCA inventory
+> CycloneDX, SPDX, VEX, and ML-BOM artifacts backed by the ZeroPath SCA and AI inventories

 ## Overview